microsoft/durabletask-mssql/docs/architecture.md

 The DTFx schema is provisioned in the target database when the orchestration service is created.
 When using DTFx, this happens during the call to `SqlOrchestrationService.CreateAsync()`.
 When using Durable Functions, this happens automatically when the Functions host first starts up.
 It is not necessary to run any database provisioning scripts manually.

 The database provisioning scripts are compiled directly into the main provider DLL file as assembly resources.
 You can view these scripts in GitHub [here](https://github.com/microsoft/durabletask-mssql/tree/main/src/DurableTask.SqlServer/Scripts).
-All tables, views, and stored procedures are provisioned under a `dt` schema to distinguish it from any existing schema in the database.
+All tables, views, and stored procedures are provisioned under a default `dt` schema to distinguish it from any existing schema in the database, unless another schema name is provided at creation time.

+As mentioned, the schema can also have a custom name, in which case the following information regarding tables and scripts will have the `dt` replaced with `{customSchemaName}`.

 ![Schema](media/schema.png)

-The tables are as follows:
+The tables in the default version are as follows:

 * **dt.Instances**: Contains a list of all orchestration and entity instances that exist in this database.
 * **dt.History**: Contains the event history for all orchestration instances.